ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">XVT Draw is a shareware vector editor.
 It feels much faster than Illustrator or DRAW!</p>

 ![win2live/24_opusmidi.png](win2live/24_opusmidi.png)
 <p class="imgdesc">Opus Composer, also known as WinSong, was made for Windows 1, but it is slightly more useable on Windows 2.
-It supposed to support MIDI.</p>
+The full version of the progam comes with MIDI support.</p>

 ![win2live/25_opustape.png](win2live/25_opustape.png)
 <p class="imgdesc">Opus Tapedeck is a counterpart for Opus Composer that works just as a player utility.</p>

 ![win2live/26_packrat.png](win2live/26_packrat.png)
 <p class="imgdesc">The genre of desktop organisers seemed to be popular.
 This is Packrat.
-Another popular PIM for Windows 2 was IBM Current.</p>
+Another popular organiser (also called "PIM") for Windows 2 was IBM Current.</p>

 ![win2live/27_casette.png](win2live/27_casette.png)
 <p class="imgdesc">CaseLiner is a tool for generating liners for your mixtapes.</p>

 ![win2live/28_comm.png](win2live/28_comm.png)
-<p class="imgdesc">Comprog brings networking on Windows 2.0 to the next level: now you can connect to BBSes and download files.</p>
+<p class="imgdesc">Comprog brings networking on Windows 2.0 to the next level: now you can connect to BBSes and download files (BBS, bulletin board system, is sort of a website before websites were a thing).</p>

 ### Entertainment
 There weren't many games for Windows 2, but there were some.